 “Run, Forrest, run!”
 A command surely known to every runner.
 People in ancient times did precisely what Tom Hanks does in his well-known role for similar reasons: unfettered running.
 As hunters back then could not rely on advanced technology, they simply used their physical abilities and ran after animals to catch them.
-Often they would run for hours until the hunted animals abandoned themselves to their fate through exhaustion.
-Trail runners and endurance athletes are back in fashion today – and they love training in Davos Klosters.
-Is it any wonder?
-Anyone who runs here enjoys the panoramic views, at the same time benefiting from the bracing high-alpine climate.
-And from the sheer wealth of trail running options.Get inspired: Trail running options
+Anyway, trail runners and endurance athletes are back in fashion today – and they love training in Davos Klosters.

 Jasmin Nunige, do trail runners find everything they need here in Davos Klosters?